 How Much Do Cross Country Truck Drivers Make?

 If you’re looking to start your career in the trucking industry, it’s important to have an idea of what you should expect in terms of compensation.
-You may have heard that truck drivers can make 6 figures, and while this is certainly possible, the average salary for cross country truck drivers is less than that.
+You may have heard that truck drivers can make 6 figures, and while this is certainly very possible, the average salary for cross country truck drivers tends to be a little less than that.

-So, how much do cross country truck drivers make?
+So, how much do cross-country truck drivers make?
 According to ZipRecruiter, the average cross country truck driver salary is around $52,000 a year.
-It’s important to note that there are a variety of factors that go into determining compensation.
-Take a look at our explanation of these factors below and see what goes into improving your chances of earning a higher salary.
+It’s important to note that there are a variety of factors that go into determining compensation, such as experience and service location.
+Below is a deeper dive into several factors that are often taken into consideration when determining how much you might make when entering a cross country truck driver career.
+We will also touch on things that can help improve your chances of earning a higher salary.

 Difference Between Salaried and Per Mile Jobs